 We do not require our named executive officers to own specific amounts of HEICO equity securities, but the Committee does take into consideration in the total mix of information the fact that our executive officers hold and have held significant amounts of our equity securities.
-In addition our policies direct that, over time, members of HEICO's Board should purchase HEICO shares equivalent to 55% of their annual Board retainer.
+In addition, our policies direct that, over time, members of HEICO's Board should purchase HEICO shares equivalent to approximately 61% (55% prior to June 15, 2010) of their annual Board retainer.
 Three of our named executive officers are members of our Board and all of them have followed that policy.
 The Committee views ownership of HEICO shares as a commitment to the Company and believes that it should be encouraged.